krake747/hangar-747/apps/buenowind/README.md

     String.raw({ raw: strings }, ...values);
 ```

+We also might want to add a `.prettierignore` file.

 ### Docker

 We add support for Docker with `compose`, `Dockerfile`, `.dockerignore` and `nginx.conf` files.